ceandrade/BrkgaMpIpr.jl/README.md

 all optimization steps, _creating outputs easy to be parsed._ **You should use this code for serious business and experimentation.**

-Tutorial (complete)
+Tutorial and full documentation
 --------------------------------------------------------------------------------

-Check out the complete tutorial and documentation: https://ceandrade.github.io/brkga_mp_ipr_julia
+Check out the complete tutorial and API documentation: https://ceandrade.github.io/brkga_mp_ipr_julia

 License and Citing